mpenet/hayt/README.md

 Our goals from the start were to be feature complete, idiomatic, well tested, and performant.

-There are already 3 libraries that will use this library:
+There are already 3 libraries that will use Hayt:

 * [mpenet/alia](https://github.com/mpenet/alia)
 * [clojurewerkz/cassaforte](https://github.com/clojurewerkz/cassaforte)